linagora/obm-deploy/docs/quickstart.md

 Basic usage
 -----------

-To use any of this commands, you need to have ssh root acces to hosts you set up in inventory files.
+To use any of this commands, you need to have ssh root access to hosts you set up in inventory files.

 ```.bash
 # Deploy obm-full on our development environment